leafo/lapis/docs/models.md

 loaded, regardless of if you set a value or not.
 This means that future calls to `get_` will return the cached value.

+To simplify writting getters, `fetch` can be set to `true` to autogenerate a function based on the `preload` function when getting the associated value from a single instance of the model.

 ```lua
 local Model = require("lapis.db.model").Model